 Good dental hygiene at home with proper brushing and flossing is the first step to preventing cavities, and regular check-ups and cleanings with us will ensure that your teeth and gums are clean, and that any cavities that occur are caught and treated early.

 Your diet also plays a role in cavity prevention.
 Certain foods such as calcium and vitamin D are important to the strength of your tooth enamel.
-Other foods, such as surgery food and drinks or starchy foods such as potato chips and crackers, react with the bacteria on your teeth and produce an acid that destroys tooth enamel.
+Other foods, such as sugary food and drinks or starchy foods such as potato chips and crackers, react with the bacteria on your teeth and produce an acid that destroys tooth enamel.
 All-day snacking, cough drops or lozenges, and sticky foods can also put you at higher risk of tooth decay and cavities.
 Read our section on Nutrition and Dental Health for more information about preventing cavities, and refer to our Children’s Dental Health and Infant’s Dental Health sections for specific information on preventing cavities in infants and children.